olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 ## 🔍 Regime Shift Detection Steps

-The regime shift detection algorithm identifies statistically significant and persistent changes in the mean state of a climate variable (e.g., SST, SAT, or soil moisture).
+The regime shift detection algorithm identifies statistically significant and persistent changes in the mean state of a climate variable (e.g., SST, SAT, soil moisture or sea ice).
 The method follows the **Sequential t-test Analysis of Regime Shifts (STARS)** framework (Rodionov 2004) with optional bootstrap confidence testing.

 ---

 ### **Step 1: Input Data**
 - Load an anomaly time series (monthly or annual) of the target variable.
-- The series should be detrended if long-term trends are not the focus.
+- The series should be detrended.
 - Input can be either:
   - 1D (time series of regional mean), or
   - 3D (time–lat–lon field for gridwise detection).

+This method enables the identification of climate regime shifts (CRSs) in a purely data-driven manner, without requiring prior assumptions regarding the timing or number of shifts.

 ---

 ### **Step 2: Apply Pre-Filtering (Optional)**
 - Smooth or band-pass filter the data to remove high-frequency noise.
-- Typical filters:
-  - Running-mean (e.g., 5- or 10-year window)
-  - Lanczos 10–50 day band-pass (for sub-seasonal analysis)

 ---

 ### **Step 3: Define a Moving Window**